HL7/fhir-specialty-rx/input/pages/StructureDefinition-specialty-rx-bundle-search-result-intro.md

-The Must Support elements in this profile enable the Data Consumer system to associate results in a Specialty Rx Query Response message to the associated Specialty Rx Query.
-The profile reflects typical population of a searchset bundle, ensuring the presence of information the Data Source system needs to process the search results.
+The profile reflects typical population of a searchset bundle, ensuring the presence of information the Data Consumer system needs to process the search results.